trixky/notes/README.md

 { "message": "Feed the cat"}
 ```

-- The tag field is optional
+- The tag field is optional.
-- The tag may be used to retrieve all notes with this tag
+- The tag may be used to retrieve all notes with this tag.
-- A note may not have multiple tags
+- A note may not have multiple tags.
-- The message field is mandatory and cannot be empty
+- The message field is mandatory and cannot be empty.

 ## API